 Notice how, although I was able to squeeze my complaint into the comments, any survey processing platform would consider this to be an “excellent” score and my comment might end up being irrelevant to my satisfaction score.
 More importantly though, none of these scores reveal whether the experience was worth it to me and whether or not I’ll return.

 So how can companies gather the feedback that actually affects customer decisions?
-One way is by using a survey methodology that is based on explaining decisions as opposed to satisfaction alone.
+One way is by using a methodology that is based on explaining decisions as opposed to satisfaction alone.
 My decision to spend money at a restaurant was about fulfilling several experiences, and food was just one among many.

 Satisfaction surveys do play an important role in verifying process conformity (whether the staff is following the rules) and quality control (if our product or service is good or bad).
-But while the restaurant might have verified how I felt about one, specific element (food), I still have a bad taste in my mouth (nose, actually) about the restaurant and might not go back because of it.
+But while the restaurant might have verified how I felt about one specific element (food), I still have a bad taste in my mouth (nose, actually) about the restaurant and might not go back because of it.

 Now, which elements of my experience would in fact lead me to spend my money at that restaurant again?
 For one, I loved the one-of-a-kind atmosphere and ambiance of the place.
 That alone might make it worth it to go back.
-This is where a decision-based survey methodology could have been used to discover the very experiences I value most as part of my purchase.
+This is where a decision-based methodology could have been used to discover the very experiences I value most as part of my purchase.

-Solution: In order to evaluate customer’s interactions with processes and services a satisfaction survey can be deployed (in the form of an email or SMS micro-survey), which asks a question(s) about how the staff performed or the quality of the food.
+Solution: In order to evaluate customer’s interactions with processes and services, a satisfaction survey can be deployed (in the form of an email or SMS micro-survey), which asks a question(s) about how the staff performed or the quality of the food.
 This will provide key feedback to the company about how to train and develop their customer-facing resources.

 If you haven’t read my previous post that talks more about the decision-making process and how it influences prices, click here.
+Or to learn more about what really drives the customer decision-making process, check out the free eBook below.

 Senior Research Analyst, Curtis Smith, began his career in the finance industry in New York, where he was born and raised.
 His attraction to the intersection of money and human decisions shaped his work as a financial communications consultant, which led him to São Paulo, where he continued his career for over a decade in the financial industry with BNY Mellon.
 Upon returning to the U.S., Curtis left finance to join Worthix, where he continues to explore the influence of decision making through the application of technology to a new customer experience metric.